replit-archive/jsrepl/README.md

 ```

 ###JSREPL::getLangConfig
-Gets a specific or the current loaded language config.
+Returns the configuration object for a given language.
 Takes one argument:

   * __string__ *lang_name*: The language to return its config object.
 Defaults to
   the current language name.

 ###JSREPL::checkLineEnd
-Given a command try to find out if its ready for eval or should we be expecting
-more lines.
+Given a command, decides whether it is ready for execution, as opposed to being
+unfinished, such as missing a closing brace.

   * __string__ *command*: The program string.
-  * __function__ *callback*: The callback will be called with a boolean depending
+  * __function__ *callback*: The callback will be called with true if the command
-  whether the language engine thinks the command should continue to the next line
-  or not.
+  is ready for execution

 ##Events